Rylee9951/Coin-Cloud-Angular-Dev-Test-Boiler-Plate/README.md

 ## 2 - Build a 2 page application
 ## 3 - First Page
 Create a form that has 5 inputs First Name, Last Name, How long have you been a devloper?, What languages are you profient in?, Are there any languages you would like to learn?
 Submit button - disabled unless the form is filled out in its .

 ## 4 - Second Page
 Display First and Last name
 Create a button - Profile Button - this button will toggle the Questions and answers you gave to the 3 questions

-Using NgRX(State management) use api call https://api.1inch.io/v5.0/1/tokens to receive List of tokens available for swap.
+Using NgRX(State management) use api call https://api.1inch.io/v5.0/1/tokens (There is API Key needed) to receive List of tokens available for swap.
 Display this list of tokens and their logo.
 Use flex or grid to display 4 tokens in each row of cards below Displayed name and profile button - Token Logo on top and Token Symbol below Logo.

 ## 5 - There is no design given but make it look good